cccnrc/flasket/README.md

 flask db migrate -m "added ticket tables" flask db upgrade
 ```
-- or whatever method you are using for your database management
+or whatever method you are using for your Falsk application database management